jtouzi/aws_global_accelerator/lab-0-init/README.md

 [Workshop Cleanup - TBD](tbd-cleanup)

-This repository contains instructions for getting started with AWS Global Accelerator.

-In this workshop you will use the CloudFormation template to build a multi-region application, and then serve it with AWS Global Accelerator.

 ## Lab 0 - Workshop Initialization

 In this lab, you'll launch the core infrastructure for the workshop via AWS CloudFormation.
 We'll have a section to explain what you're launching here, so don't worry.
 After the workshop, simply delete the CloudFormation stack to delete all the above resources.
 We have a cleanup section at the end as well to remind you.